rayalan/binary-adages/content/discoverability-user-experience.md

 So how could we do better?
 If, at least on paper, both the customer and the provider would like a different experience, could we make one that works?

 One answer would be contracts with a clause like "If you ask us a question that is answered in documentation, you'll pay $500.
 For every documentation hole or legitimate bug you find, we'll credit you $500."
 That could work, but is likely to lead to a lot of wrangling over whether something is a documentation gap or a legitimate bug.
-That's probably not the synergistic back-n-forth that either party wants.
+That's probably not the synergistic back-and-forth collaboration that either party wants.

 # Discoverability